Jia Rizvi

-Jia Rizvi (born 1 September 1986, also known as Jia Wertz) is a Canadian filmmaker, and Founder and fashion designer of Studio 15.
+Jia Rizvi (also known as Jia Wertz) is a Canadian filmmaker, and Founder and fashion designer of Studio 15.
 She is known for her debut documentary film, Conviction: a true story based on the life of 16-year-old Jeffrey Deskovic who was wrongly convicted for the rape and murder of Angela Correa, his high school classmate.
-Rizvi won Digital trends media group DEI award for her work to show the flaws in the American justice system through Conviction.

 Along with John Gully, she co-hosts a true-crime podcast series, Speaking of Crime, investigating mysterious unsolved cases.

-Rizvi also serves on the board of Youth Represent, an organization that empowers Black, Latinx, and other marginalized youth impacted by the criminal justice system.She also served on the advisory board of Purdue University Northwest's Center for Justice and Post-Exoneration Assistance, which works to address wrongful convictions and support the exonerated.
+Rizvi also serves on the board of Youth Represent, an organization that empowers Black, Latinx, and other marginalized youth impacted by the criminal justice system.

 Early life and education

 Jia Rizvi was born in Tripoli, Libya, to her father, Aftab Rizvi, and mother, Shaista Rizvi, who are of Indian and Pakistani origin.
 She has two younger brothers.
 Later, her family migrated to Calgary, Canada, where she attended Ernest Manning High School.
 Upon graduating from high school, Rizvi went on to study fashion design at George Brown College in Toronto.
 Subsequently, she moved to the United States after meeting and marrying her American husband.
 Rizvi then attended the New York Film Academy to study the art of filmmaking.